-Global Option Use to: -debug Enables debug logging on ScanCentral SAST clients and sensors.
-For information on how to configure the logging level on the Controller, see "Configuring the Logging Level on the Controller" on page 40. -h < command > or Get help for the selected command.
-To see all command help, type - h all. help <command/> -ssctoken < ScanCentralCtrlToken> Specify the Fortify Software Security Center authorization token. -sscurl <url></url> Specify the Fortify Software Security Center server URL. -url <url></url> Specify the ScanCentral SAST Controller URL. -version Get the product version.
+Global Options Use to: -debug Enables debug logging on ScanCentral SAST clients and sensors.
+For information on how to configure the logging level on the Controller, see "Configuring the Logging Level on the Controller" on page 44. -h < command > or help < command > Get help for the selected command.
+To see all command help, type -h all. -ssctoken <scancentralctrltoken></scancentralctrltoken> Specify the Fortify Software Security Center authorization token. -sscurl <url></url> Specify the Fortify Software Security Center server URL.

+Global Options Use to:

+-url <url></url> Specify the ScanCentral SAST Controller URL.

+-version Get the product version.